changchuanjun/Genome-repeat-annotation/README.md

 This script is used for repeat annotation.
-Thanks to geneke for creating this code.
-I have reorganized and modified it myself.
+Thanks to geneke for creating this code, I reorganized and modified it myself.

 For repeat annotation, This script implemented a comprehensive strategy to identify repetitive sequences within the genome.
 In the first round, the script utilized RepeatMasker (https://www.repeatmasker.org/RepeatMasker/) (Version 4.1.5) to mask the whole-genome sequences, using a combined database from RepBase[1] and Dfam[2].
 In the second round, the script employed RepeatModeler(https://www.repeatmasker.org/RepeatModeler/) (Version 2.0.4) to generate a de novo repeat library.
 Then, the script re-masked the genome sequences that were masked in the first round with this new library using RepeatMasker.
 The final set of repetitive sequences was obtained by integrating the results from both rounds.